DallanQ/lost_ruins_of_arnak/Manual.md

 ## Buy a Card (Page 12)

-Day 12 – I climbed a rock and cleared some branches to gain a better view of the path ahead.
-When I climbed down, the rock was now in sunlight, and I saw it was actually a priceless artifact.

 You improve your deck by buying artifacts and items from the card row.

 ### Card Row Overview (Page 12)